ManuelPuchner/BetterPHP/README.md

 ## How to write the api
 ### model
 - create a model in the `src/model` folder
-   - the model must extend the 'Entity' class
+   - the model must have the attribute 'Entity'
      ```php

         require_once dirname(__DIR__) . '/../betterphp/utils/Entity.php';